dannynelson/guitar-quest/README.md

 - rollbar and sumo logic

 Immediate Features
-- submit initial video challenge didn't pass until it was graded
-- remove all PUTs (except user)
 - I don't get emailed after a piece is graded
 - decide on pricing (research competitors, calculate costs)
 - build flow for buying a private lesson